 I searched high and low for a replacement.
 And for the longest time I couldn’t find one.
 But one day I found a post at some now-forgotten message board.
 Someone else loved SetShellView too, and was asking about a replacement.
-One of the replies was the cryptic, two-word “Try this:”, with a direct link to a program called deskview.exe.
+One reply to that post was the cryptic, two-word “Try this:”, with a direct link to a program called deskview.exe.
 I downloaded it and used it for the rest of my Windows XP days.

 As mentioned, deskview.exe changes your desktop icons from “large icons” to “small icons”.
 Unlike SetShellView, Deskview doesn’t have any options; you just double-click it to change the icons, then double-click it again to return your desktop to the default setting: